amorist/awesome/README.md

 - [nilsherzig/LLocalSearch](https://github.com/nilsherzig/LLocalSearch) - LLocalSearch is a completely locally running search aggregator using LLM Agents.
 The user can ask a question and the system will use a chain of LLMs to find the answer.
 The user can see the progress o
 - [plandex-ai/plandex](https://github.com/plandex-ai/plandex) - AI driven development in your terminal.
 Designed for large, real-world tasks.
 - [aurora-develop/aurora](https://github.com/aurora-develop/aurora) - free
-- [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with Llama 3, Mistral, Gemma, and other large language models.
+- [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with Llama 3, Mistral, Gemma 2, and other large language models.
 - [pwh-pwh/aiwechat-vercel](https://github.com/pwh-pwh/aiwechat-vercel) - 使用vercel的functions，将ai功能加入微信公众号
 - [alberliu/gim](https://github.com/alberliu/gim) - golang写的IM服务器(服务组件形式)
 - [armon/go-socks5](https://github.com/armon/go-socks5) - SOCKS5 server in Golang